Recycling

 See FloridaRecycles.org, for details.

-Please refer to the Sarasota County HOW TO Guide for Waste Pickup and Disposal
+Please refer to the Sarasota County Solid Waste Webpage

 By eliminating the 30 percent of contaminated materials in curbside recycling bins, Floridians could save up to $100 million in recycling costs in one year.